Openings set in Michigan Gov. Whitmer kidnap plot trial

 On Tuesday, U.S. District Judge Robert Jonker told potential jurors: “This isn’t your average criminal case” because of the extraordinary allegations of violence planned against an elected official.

 Eleven women and seven men were selected to serve as jurors, with 12 who will decide the case and six alternates, though the court did not make clear Tuesday which jurors are alternates.
-Before they left the courtroom, U.S. District Judge Robert Jonker told the jury to stay off social media and not discuss the case with family.
+Before they left the courtroom, Jonker told the jury to stay off social media and not discuss the case with family.

 “Put them on pause,” he said.